artefactual/archivematica-docs/user-manual/transfer/transfer.rst

   extracts technical metadata embedded in the files).
 If you have preconfigured it to do so, Archivematica will stop during this micro-service and allow the user to choose a file identification command from a dropdown menu.
-To learn about preconfigured options, please see Administrator manual
+To learn about preconfigured options, please see :ref:`Administrator manual - Processing configuration <process-config>`.
-  - Processing configuration.
   Archivematica's file identification default is set to identification by file extension.
 You can also choose to skip identification and run it later, during Ingest, instead.

 * Complete transfer (Includes indexing transfer)